restic/restic.github.io/_drafts/restic-foundation1-cdc.md

-When restic computes a cryptographic hash (SHA-256) over the data in each chunk, it detects that the first chunk has been changed (we added 20 bytes, remember?), but the remaining three chunks are the same.
+When restic computes a cryptographic hash (SHA-256) over the data in each chunk, it detects that the first chunk has been changed (we added 20 bytes, remember?), but the remaining three chunks have the same hash.
 Therefore, it only needs to save the changed first chunk.

 ### Examples